Corry Counseling of LECOM Health

 There are seven full time positions in the FBMH program: one supervisor and three teams of 2.

-The Family Based teams undergo 3 years of training through the Philadelphia Child and Family Therapy Training Center, Inc. to enhance their clinical skills and better serve the needs of families.
-Therefore, the Family Based teams request that families consent to videotaping sessions on occasion.
+The FBMH teams undergo 3 years of training through the Philadelphia Child and Family Therapy Training Center, Inc. to further enhance their clinical skills and better serve the needs of families.
+Therefore, the FBMH teams request that families consent to videotaping sessions on occasion.
 This is for the purpose of supervision and on-going training.

-All FBMH staff attended training through the Philadelphia Child and Family Therapy Training Center.
-The supervisor attended 10 half days of supervisor training through Zoom, 5 “graduated staff” attended 10 half days of booster training through Zoom, and 1 staff attended 18 half days of clinical training and 7 half days of didactic trainings through Zoom.
+FBMH staff attended training through the Philadelphia Child and Family Therapy Training Center.
+All current staff members have completed the three-year training.
+The supervisor attended 10 half days of supervisor training through Zoom, and the “graduated staff” attended 10 half days of booster training through Zoom.

 Licensure visits, FWA and quality audits.

-On June 11, 2021, the FBMH program had an audit from the state.
+On May 25, 2022, the FBMH program had a licensure visit.
 A full license was granted.
 There has not been a FWA or quality audit in the past year.

 Client Satisfaction Survey Results

 The defined outcomes were improved family functioning and goal achievement.
 Outputs were number of clients seen, appointments attended, units of service delivered, and type of services provided.
 The data source was the client satisfaction survey completed at the close of services.
 The indicator was agreement or strong agreement to the questions 6, 7, 8, 9, 10 on the survey.
 The target was at least 85% agreement.
-Of the 21 clients who completed surveys, all but one question, #9, met the target.
-In addition, 1 client was placed outside of the home at discharge.
+Of the 18 clients who completed surveys, only one question, #6, met the target.
+However, the majority of responses that did not “agree or strongly agree” from clients were “unsure” as opposed to “disagree or strongly disagree”.
+This is believed to be in part due to early discharges from the program.